becm/live-tools/README.md

 Try to hide live system directory via FAT file system attributes.

 ### Disk Image mounting
-A shortcut to mount the first partition of a disk image at sector 2048 is provided by the `mount` operation.
+A shortcut to mount the first partition of a disk image at sector 2048 (or 512 on 4k) is provided by the `mount` operation.

 ### Live Data directory update